JoinCODED/WS-Dart-M4-Loops/01_loops/01_while_loops.md

 }
 ```

 Don't run your code!
-As you can see, our condition will resolve to true, and as we told dart, `while` this is `true`, `print` the value of `i`.
+As you can see, our condition will resolve to true, and as we told Dart, `while` this is `true`, `print` the value of `i`.

-Once you run your code, dart will print `i` non stop, and may crash your IDE or even your computer.
+Once you run your code, Dart will print `i` non stop, and may crash your IDE or even your computer.
 That's called an `infinite loop`, because it runs forever!

 Always, before you write your loop, think about how it's going to end.
 Let's fix our loop: